denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 As shown in the image above, for `EC2` instances that are using `HVM` as the virtualization method, it is recommended to choose a `device name` between `/dev/sd[b]` and `/dev/sd[z]`.

+When the volume is successfully created it can be attached to the instance.
 Attaching the volume to the `EC2` instance is a technical process that involves several logical steps.

 First, before the `EBS` data volume can be mounted there must of course be a running `EC2` instance.
-To check this I retrieve the `Instance ID` and state from the `CloudFormation` stack that creates the `EC2` instance.
+To check this the script retrieves the `Instance ID` and state from the `CloudFormation` stack that creates the `EC2` instance.

 ```
 INSTANCE_ID=$(aws ec2 describe-instances --filters "Name=tag:Name,Values='$HOST'" --query "Reservations[].Instances[?Tags[?Value=='$STACK_ID']].InstanceId" --output text $ACCOUNT_PROFILE 2>/dev/null)